-The Loch Lomond Rescue Boat (LLRB) was founded in 1977 from monies donated by an unknown sailor, with continuity of the service depending on grant assistance from the local council and the goodwill of the public and businesses.
+The Loch Lomond Rescue Boat (LLRB) was founded in 1977 from monies donated by an unknown sailor, with continuity of the service depending on the goodwill of the public and businesses.

 The LLRB is a Recognised Scottish Charity: SC 020014

-The current Boat (St John) is a 6.5 metre Rigid Inflatable Boat propelled by two 115 hp outboards, which can reach the furthest end of the Loch within 20 minutes.
-The St John came in to service in 2006 at a cost of £105K and with annually running cost of £12k.
+The current Boat (St John) is a 6.5 metre Rigid Inflatable Boat propelled by two 150 hp outboards, which can reach the furthest end of the Loch within 20 minutes.
+The St John came into service in 2006 at a cost of £105K.

-The LLRB is operated in accordance with the Code of Practice for All Open Rescue Boats Including Declared Facilities to the Maritime and Coastguard Agency and may be called out by dialling 999 for Strathclyde Police or Clyde Coast Guard or by contacting the Ranger Service at Balloch Tel: 01389 7527295.
-The Coast Guard also monitor VHF radio channel 16.
+The LLRB is operated in accordance with the Code of Practice for All Open Rescue Boats Including Declared Facilities to the Maritime and Coastguard Agency and may be called out by dialling 999 and asking for the Police.

-The LLRB crew trains with the Search & Rescue helicopter from HMS Gannet, Strathclyde Fire Brigade and Lomond/Arrochar/Ochil Mountain Rescue Teams.
+The LLRB crew trains with the Coastguard Search & Rescue helicopter, Strathclyde Fire Brigade, Lomond/Arrochar/Ochil Mountain Rescue Teams, Police Scotland and the Scottish Ambulance Service.
 The LLRB crew are also trained and certified in search and rescue techniques, RYA Power Boating, emergency First Aid and advanced Life Support.
 The LLRB is also a RYA recognised teaching establishment.

 EMERGENCY CALL-OUT PROCEDURE